felipetovarhenao/gamut/docs/source/tutorials/mixing-corpora.rst

     # likelihood of target gradually changes from 50% down to 0%
     target_weight = [1, 0]

-    # likelihood of corpus 1 remains evenly present with the other sources
+    # likelihood of corpus 1 will fluctuate between 50% and around 33%
     corpus_1_weight = 1

     # likelihood of corpus 2 gradually changes from 0% to 50%
     corpus_2_weight = [0, 1]

-    # likelihood of corpus 3 gradually changes from 0%, to 50% half way through, back to 0% by the end.
+    # likelihood of corpus 3 gradually changes from 0%, to around 33% half way through, back to 0% by the end.
     corpus_3_weight = [0, 1, 0]

     # group weights in a list